MarcosMJD/mlops-chicago-taxi/README.md

 ## Notes

+### Development VM
+The development machine will install Anaconda, docker, docker-compose and pipenv, and also clone the repo Note that there is also a setup_vm.sh.
+This script may be used when a manual creation of the vm is performed, then a manual git clone is performed.
+And after execution of setup_vm.sh finishes, all of these programs are installed.
+There is also a setup_dev_linux.sh that will prepare the env vars from terraform so that the rest of the modules/scripts will work correcly with the infrastructure created.

+### Lambda image update after new ECR image is pushed
 Since we use tag latest and the same image name and same ECR, by simply terraform apply will make and push de image, but not update lambda function code (the container itself), because lambda parameters (those parameters used to create the lambda function) do not change.
 Check Terraform plan in CI phase.
 In CI phase, we set the env vars to default.
 In CD, we build and push the image again, but not update the lambda image.
 What we do is update the function configuration with the environment vars to update the model, these are not lambda parameters